Senior UX Designer · Design Systems

 Ship the contract before the components

-The swimlane (DS / API boundary / Hypotheek) was the artifact that won them over.
+The swimlane was the artifact that won them over.
 Architectural clarity beat visual polish.

 WCAG 2.2 AA